jdi-docs/jdi-light/source/includes/_tutorial.md

     TextArea description;
 ```
 **JDI Light** (3 loc)<br/>
 In JDI Light we just need to describe Types of elements and list them for each type.
-In this example we have good locators so don't need to write them on form.
+In this example we have good locators so don't need to write them on form.<br/><br/>

 ```java
     // Dropdown